priyagupta9/GagJokeExtension/README.md

 # GagJokeExtension

-It a Google Chrome Extension that gives a random Gag Joke everytime you click on it.
+It is a Google Chrome Extension that gives a random Gag Joke everytime you click on it.